Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Method

 \myparagraph{Complexity analysis.} The computational cost of our method is proportional to the number of zeros in the attention mask $\tilde \mM$.
 When the number of frames $f$ is large, we derive the following upper bound:

 A detailed derivation of \eqn{derivation} can be found in \app{Complexity}.
-From \eqn{complexity}, we observe that for long videos (i.e., large $f$) with fixed spatial resolution $s$, the total computational complexity scales as $\bOnlogn$.
+From \eqn{complexity}, we find that for long videos (i.e., large $f$) with fixed resolution $s$, the computational complexity scales as $\bOnlogn$.
 Empirical results on HunyuanVideo, shown in \fig{complexity}, confirm this trend.
-Notably, when generating a 509-frame 720p video, our \method reduces attention computation by 9× compared to dense attention.
+Notably, our \method reduces attention computation by 9× compared to dense attention for 4$\times$ longer videos.